tomhrr/cosh/doc/all.md

 External calls that do not produce generators support `&&` for sequencing multiple commands, in the same way as for a standard shell.

+The `jobs` form can be used to get information about background processes.
+When it is called, it will also check for jobs that are complete, and remove them from the job list, as with a standard shell:

+    $ {sleep 1}; m varm; m !; jobs
+    (
+        0: h(
+            "pid":      924429
+            "desc":     "sleep 1"
+            "complete": .f
+        )
+    )
+    $ 1 sleep
+    $ jobs
+    (
+        0: h(
+            "pid":      924429
+            "desc":     "sleep 1"
+            "complete": .t
+        )
+    )
+    $ jobs
+    ()
+    $

+Each [parallel processing](#parallel-processing) operation involves a co-ordinator process that manages the remaining processes that actually do the work.
+That co-ordinator process will also be included in the jobs list.

 #### Default command aliases

 Aliases are defined for the following commands by default: